-Phlebotomy II
+Advanced Phlebotomy

 This course is a continuation of venipuncture techniques for the phlebotomist.
-Students will focus on routine venipuncture, heel stick punctures, and finger stick punctures utilizing the different types of venipuncture equipment.
+Students will focus on routine venipuncture and capillary punctures utilizing the different types of venipuncture equipment.
 Students will also learn other types of specimen collection and processing.

-Prerequisite: PB 110

-Phlebotomy III

-This course is an advanced phlebotomy course with a focus on hands-on practice.
-Students will enhance their venipuncture skills and become proficient in all phases of venipuncture.
-Students will continue to practice lab safety procedures, proper collection techniques and handling of specimens.
-Students are also provided with a review of the requirements to become certified in Phlebotomy Technician.
-(Certification is not a graduation requirement.)
+This course will also focus on hands-on practice.
+Students will apply and practice lab safety procedures, proper collection techniques and handling of specimens.
+This course also includes a hands-on lab where students will work to enhance their venipuncture skills and become proficient in all phases of venipuncture.
+Students are provided with a review of the requirements to become certified in Phlebotomy Technician.
+(Certification is not a graduation requirement and is not included in this diploma program0.
+Prerequisite: PT 160

-Prerequisite: PB 110, PB 115
+Externship